devkansara/Sentiment-Analysis/README.md

 ## Data Preparation

-We used the Amazon reviews dataset, which contains real reviews for kitchen products sold on Amazon.
+Used the Amazon reviews dataset, which contains real reviews for kitchen products sold on Amazon.
 The dataset is downloadable [here](https://web.archive.org/web/20201127142707if_/https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Office_Products_v1_00.tsv.gz).

 ### Steps:
 1. **Read the Data**: Loaded the dataset as a Pandas DataFrame and retained only the Reviews and Ratings fields.